-The Fascinating History of Lavender
+The World's Favorite Herb: Lavender's Fascinating History

 From ancient times, lavender has played a role in the practical and fantastical history of humanity.
 Called ‘spikenard’ or ‘nard’ in the Bible and other ancient texts, the popular herb’s name was originally derived from the ancient Syrian city of Naarda, where it was exported to Greece.
 Romans called it by a different name, ‘lavender,’ after the Latin term ‘lavare,” to wash.
 Romans used lavender oil in their famous public baths as an important step of their bathing ritual.
 The herb was so valuable in Roman times, that a pound of the blossoms sold for a month’s wages!

 Although the ancient Egyptians and Romans used lavender as a perfume, the fragrance didn’t really take off until it was used to scent leather gloves in Provençe, France, in the early 1700s.
 It just so happened that ladies who wore leather gloves scented with French lavender tended to avoid the bubonic plague, the evil sickness taking Europe by storm at the time.
 Lavender’s ability to ward off the plague helped it take on a new lot of fantastical associations throughout medieval Europe.
 Here are a few:

 - women were presented with bouquets of lavender during childbirth to bring courage and strength (we should bring this one back!)

 - using dried lavender sprigs between the bed sheets keep a couple happy and quarrel free

 - using lavender bouquets throughout the house will protect the family and repel evil spirits